Unsupervised Learning

 df = pd.read_parquet("data_cleaned/yellow_tripdata_cleaned.parquet")

 We select features that capture trip behavior: where, when, how far, and how much.
-We sample 100,000 rows for performance and standardize features since K-Means is distance-based.
+We sample 100,000 rows for performance and apply normalization to ensure all features contribute equally to the clustering algorithm.

 from sklearn.cluster import MiniBatchKMeans